Mortal Kombat 11: Reception

+Critical reception

 Mortal Kombat 11 received generally favorable reviews according to the review aggregator website Metacritic.
 IGN praised the more slow-paced combat compared to the previous game in the series, as well as the expanded tutorial, story mode and improved netcode.
 However, it condemned the game's drawn-out progression and customization unlock system, which was described as "frustratingly gimmicky and grindy".
 GameSpot gave the game a 9, praising the fighting system calling it "accessible, deep and exciting" as well praising the story mode.
 However, they criticized the "always-online requirement for progression" as well as the randomization of rewards in the Krypt.

 The Nintendo Switch version of the game was also well received.
 Pure Nintendo gave the game a 9, praising the game's story mode, customization mode, and the game's tutorials, though stated that the online features are where the Nintendo Switch version "falls short".
 Nintendo Life gave the game an 8 out of 10, praising the game on its features, though it was critical on the game's graphics, stating that "it's a performance-first experience that nails 60fps, and boasts every mode and mechanic from other versions, only with a noticeable downgrade in the aesthetics department".

 Sales

 In North America, Mortal Kombat 11 was the best-selling video game software for the month of April.
 This, along with Fortnite, contributed to digital game sales reaching over $8.8 billion in April.
 In June 2019, Mortal Kombat 11 surpassed the sales of Kingdom Hearts III.
 Mortal Kombat 11 proceeded to be the best-selling video game software in North America for the following month of May, for both Xbox One and PlayStation 4, the sales of the game is nearly doubled comparably to previous entries of the series.
 In May 2019, the game reached number 1 in Australia, and number 2 in New Zealand.
 It reached number 2 in Switzerland.
 It was the 4th most downloaded game on the European PlayStation Store charts in April 2019.

 Overall, Mortal Kombat 11 was the fifth best selling game of 2019 and the fourth best selling PS4 game of 2019.
-By 2022, the game had sold more than 15 million copies worldwide.
+By 2022, the game had sold more than 15 million copies worldwide, making it the best-selling game in the Mortal Kombat franchise.